coderkarthiko/dl2/README.md

 04/07/2020 update - After 10 minutes of hyperparameter adjusting and a mere 20 minutes of training using ReLU instead of sigmoid (no normalising), I got an accuracy of 96.55%.
 The second best result was an accuracy of 96.18% and it took just 10 minutes to train.
 ReLU > sigmoid; if I only I had used ReLU and proper weight initialization sooner instead of working on this for days :')

 05/07/2020 end - Finally...after 8 minutes of training, the neural net correctly classified all the photos of my own handwritten digits.
-Rresults are in testing.ipynb - I think it fails to classify correctly if the image isn't centered.
+Results are in testing.ipynb - I think it fails to classify correctly if the image isn't centered.